KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 * **The War in Heaven:** Mythically renders the enduring challenge of entropic force within emanation, while structurally revealing the full inverse cascade by which Nekronic will seeks embodiment.

+---

+### Note on Cascade Manifestation

+**Zenetist Clarification:** Some mythic complexes do not represent conflation, but **cascade manifestation** — the same structural principle moving declivously through multiple layers and assuming different names or forms at each station.
+In such cases, the figures are not separate native placements arbitrarily grouped together, nor a single name carrying unrelated functions.
+They are successive articulations of one principle as it moves from archetypal origin toward embodied manifestation.

+The Dragon–Beast complex in Revelation is interpreted this way.
+What appears mythically as multiple adversarial figures is structurally a single **Nekronic cascade**:
+**IL₅ (VOS: Nekron)** → **IL₄ (IDL: Nyxea)** → **IL₃ (IDM: Mortus)** → **IL₂ (ISM: Skotos)** → **IL₁ (IES / IEM: Malara / Mania)**.

+The task of the registry is therefore not to flatten these into one undifferentiated symbol,
+but to distinguish each station of manifestation while preserving the continuity of the declivating principle.

+---

 ### 3. Vritra (Hindu)

 * **Focus:** The **Hoarder of Vitality.**